 The program will be suitable if you are:

-- New to teaching (including having part-time academic responsibilities)
+- New to teaching (including sessional staff and those with part-time academic responsibilities)

 - An early career researcher, with some teaching responsibilities (e.g. PHD students)